-Dubbed the “climate procrastination plan” after Clark released it on a quiet Friday afternoon in August 2016, the revision failed to fully adopt any of the recommendations of the high-powered Climate Leadership Team that Premier Christy Clark had appointed to advise her on the plan.
+Dubbed the “climate procrastination plan” after Clark released it on a quiet Friday afternoon in August 2016, the revision failed to fully adopt any of the recommendations of the high-powered Climate Leadership Team the premier had appointed to advise her on the plan.

 Like this story?
 Subscribe to The Energy Mix and never miss an edition of our free e-digest.

 In the lead-up to the announcement, the B.C.-based Dogwood Initiative suggested fossil donations might be behind Clark’s apparent aversion to climate action.
 Now, the Corporate Mapping Project and DeSmog Canada have co-published a more in-depth analysis of the chain of events.

 The province released the 17-member Leadership Team’s recommendation in fall 2015, in time for Clark to “head off to Paris for the December 2015 UN climate talks cloaked in the mantle of climate ‘leadership,’ after four years of near-total inaction by her government,” write analysts Shannon Daub and Zoë Yunker.
 But “while the Paris talks were under way, the government launched a closed-door, three-month-long process to work jointly with the oil and gas industry to revise and rewrite the Climate Leadership Team recommendations.”